The Brando Resort: History

-In October 2016 the resort was named the world's best resort by Conde Nast.
+In October 2016 the resort was named the world's best resort by Condé Nast.

 Ecology

 The buildings are made using materials that are of local or certified origin, renewable, or recycled.
 There is a deep seawater air-conditioning (SWAC) system to reduce energy demands.

 Renewable energy sources such as solar power (from PV panels) and coconut oil (biofuel) are used.

 The zinc-bromine flow batteries (used for storing the power from the PV panels) are made from recyclable materials.

 The resort's vehicles are electric or human-powered.